waiz3ple/ubiquiti/README.md

 ## Usage

-Once the development server is running, you can begin exploring and interacting with the React Assessment project.
-The project includes the following features:
+Once the development server is running, you can begin intertracting with the search bar, query any product you want and filter out the different categories available.
+You can also change view mode with naviagtion icons to grid or list view:

-- A home page with a search bar and navbar to search and filter products.
-- The navigation includes list view, grid view, and filter options.
+- List view is the default home page.
+- But you can bookmark either of the view and load from there on future visit.
-- The color tone of the page is maintained as grayscale.
+- The color tone of the page is maintained in grayscale.
-- Basic routing setup using React Router.

-Feel free to modify and enhance the project.

 ## Project Structure